WKNR: Sportstalk 850

 The station attracted unwanted attention on September 27, 2004, when Bruce Drennan's home was raided by FBI and IRS agents as part of a wide-ranging investigation into illegal sports gambling, a problem compounded by Salem's reputation as a "family-friendly" broadcaster.
 Drennan was removed from the air for several days by WKNR management in an attempt to downplay the news, his return did not include any mention of the raid or the allegations against him.
 After further coverage in The Plain Dealer detailed the sports gambling ring and included taped conversations with Drennan, WKNR placed him on indefinite administrative leave with Greg Brinda taking Drennan's time slot.
 Salem's continued practice of clearing brokered programming and infomercials on WKNR prevented the station from broadcasting ESPN's MLB play-by-play throughout this era, including the entirety of the 2004 World Series.
 The station hosted a third "tour stop" for Jim Rome on October 9, 2004, after successful live events in 1999 and 2000; WKNR agreed to it after Rome's normal appearance fee was waived.

 ESPN Radio abruptly gave WKNR a 90-day cancellation notice effective on October 8, 2006; Luczak both publicly confirmed the move and that an upcoming transaction would result in a new ESPN outlet airing the programming 24 hours a day.
 Shortly thereafter, Good Karma Broadcasting purchased WABQ (1540 AM)—a 1000 watt station based in Cleveland's Fairfax neighborhood—for $2.5 million, agreeing to a new ESPN affiliation deal.
 Good Karma's founder and president Craig Karmazin considered Cleveland to be "the next logical market" for the chain to expand to, already operating sports talkers in Madison, Milwaukee and West Palm Beach.
-Owing to WABQ's daytime-only status, the change meant ESPN programming at night couldn't be carried, rumors of a nighttime purchase of airtime on WERE emerged but never were consummated.
-This also meant that a daily program hosted by Karmazin and associate Steve Politziner couldn't be carried in Cleveland throughout the winter months.
+Owing to WABQ's daytime-only status, the change meant ESPN programming at night could not be carried, rumors of a nighttime purchase of airtime on WERE emerged but never were consummated.
+This also meant that a daily program hosted by Karmazin and associate Steve Politziner could not be carried in Cleveland throughout the winter months.
 Karmazin moved to Cleveland to help relaunch WABQ as "ESPN Radio 1540" WWGK, a practice he had previously done with other station launches, and predicted that WWGK could have a positive cash flow within 18 months.
 WKNR concurrently replaced ESPN programming by becoming the market's Fox Sports Radio affiliate.